-In the week ending 3 October 2022, the percentage of people testing positive for coronavirus (COVID-19) in England increased for all age groups except those aged 2 years to school Year 11.
-For those aged 2 years to school Year 6, the percentage of people testing positive for COVID-19 increased in the two weeks up to 3 October, but the trend was uncertain in the most recent week.
-For those aged school Year 7 to school Year 11, the percentage of people testing positive for COVID-19 decreased in the most recent week.
+In the week ending 24 September 2022, the percentage of people testing positive for coronavirus (COVID-19) in England continued to increase for those aged 2 years to school Year 6, and in all age groups 35 years and over.
+For all other age groups, the trends were uncertain in the most recent week, however, the percentage testing positive for these age groups increased over the two weeks up to 24 September 2022.

-Figure 4: The percentage of people testing positive for coronavirus (COVID-19) increased for all age groups except those aged 2 years to school Year 11, in the week ending 3 October 2022
+Figure 3: The percentage of people testing positive for coronavirus (COVID-19) continued to increase for those aged 2 years to School Year 6, and for those aged 35 years and over in the week ending 24 September 2022

-Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 23 August to 3 October 2022
+Modelled daily percentage of the population testing positive for COVID-19 on nose and throat swabs by age group, England, 14 August to 24 September 2022